mobingilabs/docs/README.md

 You can do deployments in Ocean using Ocean templates.
 One template is equivalent to one deployment.
 You can define applications and stacks in a template.
 Applications are container-based.
 Stacks are the infrastructure definitions where you can deploy your applications.
 Ocean uses [Kubernetes](https://kubernetes.io/) as its default infrastructure for application deployment.

+Ocean's deployment target is your cloud account, whether it's AWS, Azure, or GCP.
+You need to register your cloud credentials to Ocean before you start deploying templates.

 ## Vendor codes

 | Provider | Vendor code |